Dark matter direct detection from the single phonon to the nuclear recoil regime: Processes

-For $q^2/(2 m_d \overline{\omega}_d)\lesssim 1$, the structure factor therefore scales as $S(q,\omega) \sim q^{2m}$, with $m$ the lowest number of phonons that is kinematically allowed.
+We can obtain an approximate scaling for \eqref{eqn:n-incoherentstructure} by separating each term in the sum over $n$ into $q$-dependent and $\omega$-dependent parts.
+The $\omega$-dependent part is given by the second line of the equation, which is only non-zero at $\omega \lesssim n \, \omega_{\mathrm{LO}}$ in order to satisfy the delta function.
+This part of the structure factor can be estimated to have at most the value of $1/(n! \, \bar \omega_d^{n+1})$; this is illustrated in Fig.~\ref{fig:n-phonon-omega-dependence} of Appendix~\ref{app:results_darkelf}, where we plot the numerical result.
+For $q\lesssim \sqrt{2m_d\bar \omega_d}$ (left and center panels of Fig.~\ref{fig:impulse-structures_top}), the Debye-Waller factor can be neglected and the structure factor then scales as $S(q,\omega) \propto \sum_n \frac{1}{n!} \left(\frac{q^2}{2 m_d \bar \omega_d}\right)^n$.
+For $q^2/(2 m_d \bar \omega_d)\lesssim 1$, the structure factor therefore scales as $S(q,\omega) \sim q^{2m}$, with $m$ the lowest number of phonons that is kinematically allowed.
 This scaling will be useful in Sec.~\ref{sec:results}, where we use it to extract the approximate scaling behavior of the DM cross section curves.
-It no longer holds for $q\gtrsim \sqrt{2m_d\overline{\omega}_d}$ (right-hand panel of Fig.~\ref{fig:impulse-structures_top}), where many modes contribute equally.
+It no longer holds for $q\gtrsim \sqrt{2m_d\bar \omega_d}$ (right-hand panel of Fig.~\ref{fig:impulse-structures_top}), where many modes contribute equally.
 This regime however can be understood in the impulse approximation, which is the subject of the next section.